Need help starting solids? Solid Starts Compass℠ is our guided app experience to help you navigate first bites and beyond.

-Generally, the more of the allergen consumed, the more severe the reaction is likely to be, so it is important to start small when introducing new foods to your baby.
-Lastly, your baby may not have an allergic reaction the first time they are exposed to the food, so be watchful on the second and subsequent exposures.
+Generally, the more of the allergen consumed, the more severe the reaction is likely to be, so it is important to start small when introducing new foods.
+Lastly, baby may not have an allergic reaction the first time they are exposed to the food, so be watchful on the second and subsequent exposures.

 Mild symptoms of an allergic reaction can include ONE of the following (more than one would constitute a more severe reaction):